robyftp/Tree/README.md

-## Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+## Why did the tree go to the dentist?
+It needed a root canal.